Olympics-Chesterman elected Australian Olympic Committee president | Sports-Games

 Olympics-Chesterman elected Australian Olympic Committee president

+He added, "We have such a bright future in Olympic sports, we have to make sure we get out there and make sure every day that we make a difference for our athletes, for young Australians."
+At last year's Tokyo Olympics, postponed from 2020 because of the coronavirus pandemic, Chesterman was Australia's first chef de mission for both the winter and summer Games and has basked in the team's recent successes.

-Ian Chesterman was elected president of the Australian Olympic Committee (AOC) at the governing body's annual general meeting on Saturday, replacing long-serving boss John Coates.
+Ian Chesterman was elected president of the Australian Olympic Committee (AOC) at its annual general meeting on Saturday, replacing long-serving boss John Coates.

+Chesterman, the Australian team's chef de mission at multiple Olympics and an AOC executive for more than 20 years, will take the governing body into a new era, as Coates retires after 32 years in the role.
+He defeated rival candidate Mark Stockwell by winning 67 out of 93 votes from delegates in Sydney on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)